explodinglabs/iko/COMMANDS.md

 ## Tables

-> 📖 PostgreSQL [CREATE
+> 📖 See Postgres [CREATE
 > TABLE](https://www.postgresql.org/docs/current/sql-createtable.html).

 ### create_table

-Generates a migration to create a table, and launches the editor.
+Generates a migration to create a table.
+Use with `--edit`.

 ```sh
 create_table <table>